Tuesday, September 16, 2025

 “For the land is full of adulterers; for because of a curse the land mourns.
 The pleasant places of the wilderness are dried up.
 Their course of life is evil, and their might is not right.”
 Jeremiah 23:10

 Under Shallum, Jehoiakim, Jeconiah and Zedekiah the people could sin without concern of confrontation.
 But sin yielded for them destructive consequences.
-They could choose sin but not its consequences.
+They could choose sin but not sin’s consequences.
 The course they chose was evil.
 Their might was not used for right.

-“For both prophet and priest are profane; yes, in My house I have found their wickedness, says the Lord.”
+“For both prophet and priest are profane.
+Yes, in My house I have found their wickedness, says the Lord.”
 Jeremiah 23:11

-The prophets and priests were supposed to guide the people to God, but Jeremiah 7:30 says that they set abominations [idols] in His house.
+The prophets and priests were supposed to guide people to God, but Jeremiah 7:30 says that they set abominations [idols] in His house.
 Ezekiel 23:39 exposes even worse crimes.
 He wrote, “For when they had slaughtered their children for their idols, they entered My sanctuary on the same day to profane it; and lo, thus they did within My house.”

-“Therefore, their way shall be to them like slippery ways; in the darkness they shall be driven on and fall in them; for I will bring disaster on them, the year of their punishment, says the Lord.”
+“Therefore, their way shall be to them like slippery ways.
+In the darkness they shall be driven on and fall in them.
+For I will bring disaster on them, the year of their punishment, says the Lord.”
 Jeremiah 23:12

 Some say they do not want to learn doctrine.
 But false doctrine is deadly.
 A little poison mixed in with a great deal of good food doesn’t lessen the poison’s potency to kill.
-Jesus put it this way in Matthew 16:6, 12, “Take heed and beware of the leaven of the Pharisees and the Sadducees.”
+Jesus put it this way in Matthew 16:6-12, “Take heed and beware of the leaven of the Pharisees and the Sadducees.”
 The leaven that Jesus referred to was the doctrine of the Pharisees and Sadducees.
 Jesus used this analogy to say that a little false doctrine will permeate the whole doctrine.
-In 1 Timothy 4:13, 16, Paul wrote to Timothy, “Till I come, give attention to reading, to exhortation, to doctrine.
-Take heed to yourself and to the doctrine.
-Continue in them, for in doing this you will save both yourself and those who hear you.”
-Retaining false doctrine amidst truth is like placing a slippery ramp in dark hallway in a building where no one suspects it to be there.

-“And I have seen folly in the prophets of Samaria: they prophesied by Baal and caused My people Israel to err.
-Also I have seen a horrible thing in the prophets of Jerusalem: they commit adultery and walk in lies; they also strengthen the hands of evildoers, so that no one turns back from his wickedness.
+“Also I have seen a horrible thing in the prophets of Jerusalem: they commit adultery and walk in lies.
+They also strengthen the hands of evildoers, so that no one turns back from his wickedness.
 All of them are like Sodom to Me, and her inhabitants like Gomorrah.”
-Jeremiah 23:13-14
+Jeremiah 23:14

-In Matthew 11:24, Jesus told the people in Capernaum where He did mighty works, “I say to you that it will be more tolerable for the land of Sodom in the day of judgment, than for you.”
+In Matthew 11:24, Jesus told the people in Capernaum where He did mighty works, “I say to you that it will be more tolerable for the land of Sodom in the day of judgment than for you.”

 In 2 Peter 2:17, Peter warned those under his oversight against false prophets and false teachers.
 He wrote, “These are wells without water, clouds carried by a tempest, for whom is reserved the blackness of darkness forever.”
 They posed as rain clouds but provided no rain.

-“Therefore, thus says the Lord of hosts concerning the prophets: behold, I will feed them with wormwood and make them drink the water of gall; for from the prophets of Jerusalem profaneness has gone out into all the land.”
+“Therefore, thus says the Lord of hosts concerning the prophets: behold, I will feed them with wormwood and make them drink the water of gall.
+For from the prophets of Jerusalem profaneness has gone out into all the land.”
 Jeremiah 23:15

 The messages of the false prophets were disgusting to God.
 Their words were as viper venom!
 Therefore, God was about to give them bitter food to eat and poisonous brew to drink.